EdwinVW/pitstop/README.md

 - **APIGateway** : the API Gateway.
 - **AuditlogService** : the AuditLog service.
 - **CustomerManagementAPI** : the Web API for managing customer data ("CRM").
+- **Infrastructure.Messaging** - an infrastructural library that offers messaging capabilities using 	RabbitMQ.
-- **Infrastructure** - an infrastructural component with reusable stuff.
+- **Infrastructure.ServiceDiscovery** - an infrastructural library that offers service-discovery 	capabilities using Consul.
 - **InvoiceService** - the service that sends invoices for executed maintenance.
 - **NotificationService** - the service that sends customers a notification when they have an appointment.
 - **TimeService** - the service that lets "the world" know a certain period of time has passed.
 The current implementation only supports days.